sifaka-ai/sifaka/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Version](https://img.shields.io/badge/version-0.4.0-blue)](https://github.com/sifaka-ai/sifaka)

-A research-backed framework that transforms AI text generation from "hope for the best" to "guarantee quality through iterative improvement."

 ## What is Sifaka?

 Sifaka implements cutting-edge AI research papers as production-ready code.
 Instead of just generating text and hoping it's good, Sifaka creates a feedback loop where AI systems validate, critique, and iteratively improve their own outputs until they meet your quality standards.